alankent/magento2devbox-skeleton/README.md

 If you are using Unison, remember to also restart Unison for file syncing to work.

+## Removing and Rebuilding Containers

-When you no longer need the container, you can kill and remove it.
-THIS WILL WIPE ALL FILES INSIDE THE CONTAINER, LOSING ANY CHANGES FOREVER.
-It will not remove the locally synchronized files under the `shared` directory.
+When you no longer need the DevBox, you can kill and remove all of the running containers.
+THIS WILL WIPE ALL FILES INSIDE THE WEB CONTAINER AND THE DATABASE, LOSING ANY CHANGES FOREVER.
+It will not remove any locally synchronized files under the `shared` directory.

     docker-compose kill
     docker-compose rm

-If you decide to change the settings in `docker-composer.yml` after the containers have been created, you will need to remove the current containers and recreate them (including the database contents).
-MAKE SURE THE SOURCE CODE IS UP TO DATE UNDER THE `shared/www` DIRECTORY BEFORE DELETING THE CONTAINERS TO MAKE SURE YOU DO NOT ACCIDENTALLY LOSE ANY OF YOUR WORK.
+If you decide to change the settings in `docker-composer.yml` after the containers have been created, you will need to rebuild the containers.
+MAKE SURE THE SOURCE CODE IS UP TO DATE UNDER THE `shared/www` DIRECTORY ON YOUR LAPTOP BEFORE REBUILDING THE CONTAINERS TO MAKE SURE YOU DO NOT ACCIDENTALLY LOSE ANY OF YOUR WORK.

+There are two strategies you can use.
+The first is to delete all the containers as above and then recreate them.
+This will delete the database contents as well.

     docker-compose kill
     docker-compose rm
     # Make changes to docker-compose.yml
     docker-compose up -d

+If you are using Unison file syncing, when you restart Unison locally it will copy all the code from `shared/www` back into the `/var/www` directory inside the container.
+After that, `magento setup:install` can be run to rebuild the database.

+The second approach is to use the `--build` option of Docker Compose which will only rebuild affected containers.
+For example, if opening up a new port to the web service container, using `--build` will not remove the database container, preserving its contents.
+When the `/var/www` directory is restored (via Unison or Volume mounting) the database connection settings (in `env.php`) will also be restored.

+    # Make changes to docker-compose.yml
+    docker-compose up -d --build

 ## Kitematic